i-am-tanni/mud_painter/README.md

 Formats are provided as json.

-These files provide the custom encoding patterns for the output.
+Format files inform the custom encoding patterns for the output.

 See `/lib/mud_painter/config` for format fields and `/formats` for examples.